Dusty Sklar

-Ethel K. Sklar (born March 11, 1928), known as Dusty Sklar, is a New Jersey-based American author and researcher of Nazism.
+Ethel K. Sklar (born March 11, 1928), known as Dusty Sklar, is an American author and researcher specialising in Nazism, based in New Jersey.
 Sklar is a member of the American Society of Journalists and Authors (ASJA) and Investigative Reporters and Editors.

 Personal life

-Born in Sokół, Poland, she emigrated with her family to the United States in 1930.
+She was born in Sokół, Poland, and emigrated to the United States with her family in 1930.
 Her maiden name is Kwalbrun.
-On November 27, 1949, she married David Sklar; the couple had three children.
-The marriage ended in divorce in 1988.
+On November 27, 1949, she married David Sklar, and the couple had three children.
+Their marriage ended in divorce in 1988.